 The system consists of several integrated elements:

-1. Regenerative Braking5 Mechanism
+1. Regenerative Braking Mechanism

 When the cylinder decelerates, the system: